data-science-with-r/data-visualization-transformation/slides/2-1-2-step-by-step-ggplot2/2-1-2-step-by-step-ggplot2.md

 >>

+First, a bit on gglot2 as a package.

+>>

-A quick reminder that ggplot2 is tidyverse's data visualization package
+>> ggplot2 is tidyverse's data visualization package, so to access it, we load it with library(tidyverse)
+>> gg in ggplot2 stands for Grammar of Graphics, inspired by the book Grammar of Graphics by Leland Wilkinson
+>> A useful resource for learning about the package and its functions is the package website, at ggplot2.tidyverse.owg
+>> And the code always follows the same structure: ggplot, then the data, then aesthetic mappings, then any geoms, and finally any other options

+>>

+We've seen this plot of mass and height of star wars characters, but here it is again, with the code and any associated warnings this time.

->> The structure of ggplot2 code looks almost always is the same:
+The structure of ggplot2 code looks almost always is the same:
->> we start with the ggplot function
->> where the first argument is the data that you want to plot
->> and the second argument defines the aesthetic mappings using the aes function -- in this template we have only defined the x and y aesthetics, for example.
+>> we start with the ggplot function, where the first argument is the data that you want to plot and the second argument defines the aesthetic mappings using the aes function -- in this template we have only defined the x and y aesthetics, for example.
 This one is somewhat unusual, you're passing a function, aes, as the argument of another function, ggplot.
 You'll see more of this as we progress through the course, though more often you'll see data frame or variable names being passed to function arguments.
 >> and then we add on another layer -- a geom layer -- which defines the geometric shapes with which you want to represent your data
 >> and then optionally, though in many cases are recommendedly, we add further layers to the plot to make our plot a little bit easier to read, a little bit easier to glean information from.
+>> and finally the warning tells us that 28 observations are not represented in the plot because they have some NAs, missing values.

 >>

+Ok, let's visualize those penguins with ggplot2!

+>>

+The data we'll work with are measurements for three species of penguins in Palmer Archipelago: Chinstrap, Gentoo, and Adelie.

+>>

-The data that we're working with is called penguins.
-It comes from the palmerpenguins package, and we also need the tidyverse package for our analyses.
+The data are in the palmerpenguins package

->> So let's load those packages first
+>> So let's load the packages first
 >> And then glimpse at the data.
 >> glimpse is a function that prints out the variables in the data frame, their types -- which we'll dig deeper into later in the course --, and the first few observations as comma separated values.